Sage/ez-streams/README.md

 };
 ```

-You can use this transform as:
+You can then use this transform as:

 ``` javascript
 ezs.devices.file.text.reader('mydata.csv').transform(csvParser)